 - What would Jesus vote for in your budget?
 (In your personal budget?
 In your congregation’s budget?)

 - Is your spending aligned with your mission and vision?

 - What “old thing” might God be inviting you to lay down, in order to do a new thing?

 Each chapter also includes a “Financial Faith in Action” section, offering concrete actionable steps that can include the whole congregation.
 These action steps are practical and easy to implement for congregations both big and small.
 Following each chapter, readers will find a “first person” story that provides real insights into how these ideas have been incorporated into living faith communities.
 Readers can see how fellow Episcopalians have brought the often-intimidating topic of finances out of the realm of the impossible and into their realm of practical reality.

 With the FRG, readers will learn more about financial management roles, guidelines for how healthy congregations typically allocate spending, transformational budgeting, financial reporting, property management, and more.
 Within our efforts, our goal remains humble: Trying to bring about real change to one pastoral leader and one congregation at a time.
 We acknowledge that seemingly secular issues like finances and money can be understood as sacred, and that making that connection is holy work.
-The Finance Resource Guide will be released in mid-summer 2019 and be available through Forward Movement.
+The Finance Resource Guide will be released in 2019 and be available through Forward Movement.

 Adriane Bilous serves as Project Coordinator for ECF's Lilly Endowment Initiative "From Economic Challenges to Transformational Opportunities."
 She works to support all programmatic aspects of ECF’s three-year grant from the Lilly Endowment Initiative, including management of resources for new project initiatives, mitigation of new project issues to ensure successful project completion, and post-project evaluation.